Environment

 Pharmaceutical Development / Manufacturing Processes

-We are also utilizing computer simulation technology in pharmaceutical development.
-This step will reduce the number of experiments and raw materials (waste).
+We are also working on computer simulation technology in the field of formulation development.
+This step reduces the number of experiments held and reduces how many raw materials are used (waste).

 In addition, we are also working to shift the wet granulation phase of the production process for a portion of our products from a batch production system to a continuous manufacturing system.
 Doing so will yield various advantages, such as allowing us to respond flexibly to changes in demand while also saving space by making manufacturing equipment more compact.
 This shift is expected to help reduce the volume of raw materials needed during pharmaceutical development.
 We estimate that this can allow us to slim down the weight of raw materials needed during pharmaceutical development by approximately 13% when it comes to products under development.
 By expanding the scope of continuous manufacturing applications in the future, we aim to not only save more energy but also further reduce the volume of raw materials used in our operations.